evanlong/vertigo/NOTES.md

 # Error Handling

-- consider application backgrounding to make sure things get written to the file system OK...
+- Consider application backgrounding to make sure things get written to the file system OK...
     + accepting a phone call?
 - Need to look at error handling NSHipster and AV sample code have plenty of both:
     - facetime using camera, permission issues, etc
     - Look in sample and nshipster for the common issues and try and prevent them, provide some reasonable feedback

-# Things to investigate
+# Things to Investigate

 - How do we differentiate between the two camera on the 7plus in the capture devices?
 3 including front camera...